likeastore/ngDialog/README.md

 - ``ngDialog.closed``

-You can register your own to listen for them, example:
+This allows you to register your own listeners, example:

 ```javascript
 $rootScope.$on('ngDialog.opened', function (e, $dialog) {